Where you can study

 Police and safety checks

-Many organisations have a policy which requires that their staff agree to a police check to ascertain whether they have any criminal convictions.
-You are required to undertake a police check before the placement begins.
-Including:
+Many organisations have a policy that requires that their staff agree to a Police check to ascertain whether they have any criminal convictions.
+You are required to undertake a Police check before the placement begins, including:

-• completing of the vetting service request and consent form for an Aotearoa New Zealand Police check
+- completing the vetting service request and consent form for an Aotearoa New Zealand Police check

 Some agencies will also require an additional police check.
-Prior convictions may not preclude a placement, however it is beneficial that you are forthcoming about previous convictions.
+Prior convictions may not preclude a placement.
+However, it is beneficial that you are forthcoming about previous convictions.
 Once police vetting reports have been received, you will have the opportunity to clarify any findings.
-This information will be dealt with in a confidential manner but depending on the nature of the offence, it may need to be disclosed to the host organisation and may affect placement.
-Where necessary, you may also be required to fulfil the criteria in the Vulnerable Children’s Act.
+This information will be dealt with confidentially, but depending on the nature of the offence, it may need to be disclosed to the host organisation and may affect placement.
+Where necessary, you may also be required to fulfil the criteria in the Children’s Act and the standard health check required to access Te Whatu Ora sites for addiction placement opportunities.

 Health and disability declaration